 Three others from Iran, Nigeria and Russia have been awarded this year

-The Committee to Protect Journalists (CPJ) has announced renowned Bangladeshi photojournalist Shahidul Alam as one of the winners of its 2020 International Press Freedom Awards.
+Earlier in July, the CPJ announced Alam as one of the recipients of the 2020 International Press Freedom Award.